HaveTimeDrinkTea/W05_password_generator/README.md

 This project is part of the Frontend Dev Bootcamp course challenge for the fifth week "JavaScript Intermediate".

-It requires us to use JavaScript to build a password generator that can create passwords of a specified length and include certain character sets.
+It requires us to use JScript to build a password generator that can create passwords of a specified length and include certain character sets.
 The script should dynamically pick characters from at least one of the character sets provided.
 It should also restrict the password to have a length of 10 to 64 character.

 The JScript will produce the output to the HTML as part of the starter code provided.
-I've grouped repeated called codes into modular functions where possible.
+I've grouped repeatedly called Jscript codes into modular functions where possible.

 In addition to that, I have created another Javascript that displays the password generating parameters (default or user input) to to the index.html.
 I have also styled the webpage and included a copy button to copy the generated password to the clipboard.